StefanSchwedt/cruise_ac_web/index.md

 <h2><a name="main-idea"></a><img src="assets/icons/bulb.svg" alt="idea icon" width="24" style="vertical-align:middle; margin-right: 8px; margin-top: -4px"> Main Idea</h2>

-Incomplete or ambiguous user stories are a common root of costly software defects.
+Incomplete or ambiguous user stories are a common cause of costly software defects.
 CrUISE-AC (Crowd and User Informed Suggestion Engine for Acceptance Criteria) uses AI and public issue trackers to automatically generate non-trivial **acceptance criteria** (AC) for user stories.
 The system analyzes crowdsourced bug reports and feature requests to uncover edge cases and implicit requirements, improving the quality of software specifications early in development.

 > Evaluations across e-commerce and CMS domains showed that **80–82%** of generated ACs were rated as useful by experts.